A while back, we realized something weird about our email open rates:

 If you don’t want to cut subscribers from your list, though, you have another option – and this is the one that we took.

-When we determined the extent of our own email list decay back in 2017, we decided that instead of cutting inactive subscribers from our list entirely, we’d use them as a learning opportunity.
+When we determined the extent of our own email list, we decided that instead of cutting inactive subscribers from our list entirely, we’d use them as a learning opportunity.

 (For example, if subscribers who rarely open one of our emails suddenly open one in higher-than-average numbers, we might be able to draw some conclusions about why it spoke to them when little else does.)